CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences

-The training dataset is a mix of clean samples, poisoned samples and cover samples.
-We use $\mathbf{D_{p}}=\{(\textbf{x}_{p},y_{t})\}$ to denote poisoned dataset, and $\mathbf{D_{c}}=\{(\textbf{x}_{c},y_{c})\}$ to denote both cover dataset and clean dataset considering that both retain their labels being untouched.
-Then the objective function $L_{p}$ is to realize CASSOCK-1 as expressed in Eq.~\ref{eq:trans}, where $L(\cdot)$ is determined by Eq.~\ref{eq:DNNtrain}.
+The training dataset is a combination of poisoned, cover and clean samples.
+We use $\mathbf{D_{p}}=\{(\textbf{x}_{p},y_{t})\}$ to represent poisoned dataset, and $\mathbf{D_{c}}=\{(\textbf{x}_{c},y_{c})\}$ to denote cover and clean dataset as both retain their labels unchanged. $L_{p}$ is the objective function to implement \trans, which is described in Eq.~\ref{eq:trans}.
+Algorithm~\ref{Alg:Transparency} presents how to train a \trans-infected model.